 Activities and assignments in this course will regularly use the Blackboard learning system, available at https://mymason.gmu.edu.
 Students are required to have regular, reliable access to a computer with an updated operating system (recommended: Windows 10 or Mac OSX 10.13 or higher) and a stable broadband Internet connection (cable modem, DSL, satellite broadband, etc., with a consistent 1.5 Mbps [megabits per second] download speed or higher.

-Activities and assignments in this course will regularly use web-conferencing software (Zoom).
 In addition to the requirements above, students are required to have a device with a functional camera and microphone.
-In an emergency, students can connect through a telephone call, but video connection is the expected norm.